OGRECave/ogre/Docs/src/rtss.md

 Implementing the Ogre::RTShader::SubRenderStateFactory is much simpler and involves implementing the following methods
 * Ogre::RTShader::SubRenderStateFactory::createInstanceImpl(): This method should return instance for the SubRenderState sub class.
-* Ogre::RTShader::SubRenderStateFactory::createInstance(): This method should return instasnce for the SubRenderState sub class using the given script compiler parameters.
-Implemet this method if you want to be able to creat your custom shader extension from material script.
+* Ogre::RTShader::SubRenderStateFactory::createInstance(): This method should return instance for the SubRenderState sub class using the given script compiler parameters.
+Implement this method if you want to be able to create your custom shader extension from material script.
 * Ogre::RTShader::SubRenderStateFactory::writeInstance(): This method should write down the parameters of a given SubRenderState instance to material script file.
 Implement this method if you want to be able to export a material that contains your custom shader extension.

 ## Tips for debugging shaders {#debugging}